ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[disjunctive-expression](#user-content-disjunctive-expression), [conditional-expression](#user-content-conditional-expression), [expression](#user-content-expression)_;

-These are all the expressions.
+Those above are all the expressions.
 Recall that conditional expressions may be disjunctive expressions, which may be conjunctive expressions,